Go2SchooI/Go2SchooI.github.io/_posts/2024-1-29-Paper Read-6- A Novel QP-Based Kinematic Redundancy Resolution Method With Joint Constraints Satisfaction.md

 \mathbf{v}^i=\mathbf{J}^i \dot{\mathbf{q}}, \quad i=1, \ldots, l
 $$

-where v i ∈ R mi is the **i-th task velocity**, J i ∈ R mi×n is the **i-th task Jacobian**, l is the number of tasks, mi is the i-th task dimension.
+where vi ∈ R mi is the **i-th task velocity**, Ji ∈ R mi×n is the **i-th task Jacobian**, l is the number of tasks, mi is the i-th task dimension.
 The order of task priority is decreasing, i.e., **the task i + 1 has a lower priority than the task i**.

 A recursive solution: